openstack-archive/timmy/doc/source/configuration.rst

 In this example for any controller node, cmds setting will be reset to the value above.
 For nodes without controller role, default (none) values will be used.

-It is also possible to define a special **once_by_<parameter-name>** which work similarly to the above, but will only assign attributes to single matching node.
+It is also possible to define a special **once_by_<parameter-name>** which works similarly, but will only result in attributes being assigned to single (first in the list) matching node.
 Example:

 ::